astronomer/docs/software/install-airgapped.md

     ]}>

 <TabItem value="aws">
-The following prerequisites apply to customers running Astronomer Software on Amazon EKS (see the 'Other' tab if running a different version of Kubernetes on AWS).
+The following prerequisites apply when running Astronomer Software on Amazon EKS (see the 'Other' tab if running a different version of Kubernetes on AWS).

 - An EKS Kubernetes cluster, running a version of Kubernetes certified as compatible on the [Version Compatibility Reference](version-compatibility-reference.md) providing the following components.
   * The [Amazon EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) (or an alternative CSI) must be installed on the Kubernetes Cluster.